 Every homeowner knows how important maintaining and choosing appliances and gadgets can be.
 It is very crucial that you consider every decision wisely so that you can avoid any possible problems in the future.
-One appliance that you must think carefully before buying is an air conditioner.
-There are a lot of things you must know and consider before buying.
+One appliance that you must think carefully before buying an air conditioner.
+There are a lot of things you must consider.

 One must know that there are two kinds of air conditioners, the window air conditioner and the split air conditioner.
 The question now is, what kind of air conditioner are you going to choose for your home or building?
 Each specific type of air conditioner has different features and other specialties.
 You must know each air conditioner before hand to know what kind you need for your home or building.

 This article will delve into air conditioners and two of their types – the split air conditioner and the window air conditioner, how do a central air conditioner work, and other relevant information regarding air conditioners.

 What is an air conditioner?

 Nowadays, air conditioners are found in almost every homes and commercial buildings all around the world.
 They bring comfort to homes by providing cool air.
 An air conditioner is a machine or a system that uses and treats air in a usually closed and defined area via a refrigeration cycle in which warm air is removed and replaced with cooler and humid air.
 Whether in homes, vehicles, and in offices, the main purpose of an air conditioner is to provide comfort by altering the properties of air by cooling them or to adverse temperature.

 How does a central air conditioner work?

 A common central air conditioner cools with an outdoor compressor and a condenser coil which is all connected to an indoor furnace with an evaporator coil.
 A central air conditioning system composes a two part split system that includes the following;